musaleshkov/auction-search-scout/README.md

 - The "country" filter refers to the auction house's country (the data field uses ISO 3166-1 alpha-2 codes).
 - Estimates are displayed in the lot's native currency without conversion.
 - The app targets modern browsers (last 2 versions) — no IE11 or legacy polyfills.
-- The frontend category filter accumulates available options across searches (so users can always see all categories that have ever appeared), while country options reflect only the current filtered results.
+- Both the category and country dropdowns accumulate available filter options across searches (using a merge strategy), so users never lose previously seen values even if they aren't in the current result set.

 ## What I'd Do Differently with More Time